Border reivers: Northumbria

-Concurrently in the east, south of the Tweed, it is not entirely clear when the former territories of the Earldom of Bamburgh fell following William I's successful invasion of England.
+South of the Tweed, the precise date of the so-called Earldom of Bamburgh's fall remains uncertain, though it likely occurred c.
+1100, amid converging pressures from southward Scottish expansion and northward Norman consolidation following William I's invasion of England.
 In the winter of 1069–70, the Normans systematically burned and looted the north of England in response to rebellion that included the Anglo-Saxon Earl of Northumberland, Gospatric, in an event known as the Harrying of the North.
-Neither Northumberland nor Cumberland was surveyed in the Domesday Book in 1085.
-Into the late 11th century, Lothian was still regarded as one of England's unshired regions, alongside Northumberland, Cumberland, and Westmorland.
+Neither Northumberland, County Durham, Cumberland nor Westmorland were surveyed in the Domesday Book in 1085.

 There are strong indications that the area north of the Tyne remained outside effective Norman control until at least 1090s, with evidence suggesting the persistence of an independent Anglian polity or organised resistance until the early 12th century.
+Elsewhere it is said that the process of Norman conquest of Northumbria began in 1096 and colonisation was completed by 1135.

 Cumbria

 Following the Norman Conquest, the Anglo-Scottish border in the west remained ambiguous.
 William Rufus in 1090 expelled Dolfin of Carlisle, a possible descendant of the Anglo-Saxon Earls of Northumbria, from Cumberland and fortified Carlisle to secure the region.
-It is also suggested that Dolfin may have been installed by Máel Coluim III.
-Cumberland was extensively colonised by Norman adventurers, who also settled Danes and Anglo-Saxons from the south by force.
+It is suggested by some that Cumbria was ceded by Tostig to Máel Coluim III in the 1060s, and that Dolfin may have been installed by Máel Coluim III.
+Cumberland was extensively colonised by Norman adventurers, who also forcefully resettled Danes and Anglo-Saxons from the south.